authmeio/authmeio.github.io/source/index.html.md

 #Server Integration

-Here's the logici to calculate hash.
+Here's the logic to calculate hash.

 Modules on the right side, should help you do this quickly.